Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention: Experiments

-We use a standard Transformer architecture \citep{vaswani2017attention} with model dimension 256.
+As for the models, we use a standard Transformer architecture \citep{vaswani2017attention} with model dimension 256.
 The encoder consists of 2 layers with 4 self-attention heads and the decoder consists of 1 layer with 1 self-attention head and 1 attention head over the slots.
-We use the same positional encodings as in \citep{vaswani2017attention}.
-We feed in the sentences with less than 128 characters to our model and consider the number of slots as 64 (half of the maximum input length).
-In addition, we take the dimension of slots as 128, and run the algorithm for $T{=}1$ iterations.\footnote{We choose $T{=}1$ iterations for simplicity and efficiency, and because preliminary experiments showed no improvements with more iterations.
-We leave the investigation of how to get improvements from more iterations to future work.} We initialized the slots according to equation (\ref{eq:sep}) in Sections \ref{sec:probe} and \ref{sec:vis}.
+We feed in the sentences with less than 128 characters to our model and consider the maximum number of slots as 64 (half of the maximum input length).
+In addition, we take the dimension of slots as 128.
+We scheduled the $\lambda$ parameter in the training loss to start with a low value and exponentially increase it every 10 epochs until it reaches a certain limit.
+We obtain this limit manually in a way that the final number of open gates roughly equals the average number of BPE tokens in a sequence.
+More details of the settings are available in the Appendix \ref{sec:settings}.

-We scheduled the $\lambda$ parameter in the training loss to start with a low value of $2 \times 10^{-5}$ and exponentially increase it every 10 epochs until it reaches a certain limit.
-We control this parameter in a way that the final number of open gates roughly equals the average number of BPE tokens in a sequence.
-We used Adam optimizer \citep{kingma2013auto} for training our models with learning rate $10^{-4}$ and train our models for 200 epochs.
-More details of the settings are available in the Appendix.
+For the forward probing classifier, we train a 2 layer MLP as our probing classifier $f$, which predicts the target token given the slot vector.
+For the reverse probing classifier, we first pass the target tokens into an Embedding layer and then apply a 2 layer MLP on top of each embedding individually to predict the parameters of a Gaussian distribution over slot vectors.